Semigroup/Werwolf/README.md

 ![Example usage when changing the rule texts of cards.](images/usage_werwolf.gif)

-This software offers a user-friendly interface for simple operations but also allows for complex designs and layout changes.
+This software has a user-friendly interface for simple operations but also allows for complex designs and layout changes.
+You can create games, create cards, compose decks and print your decks directly to pdf, which are ready to be printed.
+Alternatively, you can directly render your cards tom image files of arbitrarily high resolution.

+When changing properties of cards (name, rules text, layout, background image, ...) those changes will be directly rendered, which allows for precise and fine-grained design operations.

 ![Example usage when generating new cards.](images/usage_tt_rpg.gif)

-After creating your cards you can generate images of your cards of arbitrary high resolution You can also generate pdfs with this software, which are ready to be printed.

 ## Examples
 ![Example werwolf cards generated with this software.](images/demo-werwolf.png)